magpylib/magpylib/docs/_pages/0_documentation.rst

 `displaySystem(c)` comes with several keyword arguments:

 * `markers=listOfPos` for displaying reference positions.
 By default a marker is set at the origin.
 By providing *[a,b,c,'text']* instead of just a simple position vector *'text'* is displayed with the marker.
 * `suppress=True` for suppressing the figure output.
 To suppress the output it is necessary to deactivate the interactive mode by calling *pyplot.ioff()*.
-With `Spyder's <https://www.spyder-ide.org/>`_ IPython *Inline* plotting, graphs made with :meth:`~magpylib.Collection.displaySystem()` can be blank if the suppress=True option is not used.
+With `Spyder's <https://www.spyder-ide.org/>`_ IPython *Inline* plotting, graphs made with :meth:`~magpylib.displaySystem()` can be blank if the suppress=True option is not used.
 Set IPython Graphics backend to *Automatic* or *Qt5* instead of *Inline* in settings/IPython console/Graphics method to address this.
 * `direc=True` for displaying current and magnetization directions in the figure.
 * `subplotAx=None` for displaying the plot on a designated figure subplot instance.